What is Crowdschool?

 results: Design b is the winner

-1. Users felt Design A felt emptier than B.
+1. Design A felt emptier than B.

-2. They liked the idea that all the content in B was in front of them / Content felt more connected in one place.
+2 Positive: All the content in B was in front of them / Content felt more connected in one place.

 to Interact with the prototype yourself, click here & follow these tasks: